Coronavirus: Sweden implements tougher restrictions as cases rise | DW | 18.12.2020

 Just 11 days ago Austria's second countrywide lockdown ended but on Friday Chancellor Sebastian Kurz said non-essential stores would close once more, along with services such as hairdressers.

-Movement outside the home will once again be restricted to the bare necessities, such as buying food or taking exercise.
+Movement outside the home will once again be restricted to the bare necessities, such as buying food or exercising.

 From January 18, stores and restaurants will open again — but only for those who have tested negative as part of a planned mass coronavirus testing program.
 Schools will resume face-to-face teaching on the same date.